DerkNiessink/Project_SDA/README.md

 ### Hypotheses
 H0A: There is no relationship between sentiment about a stock in news articles and this stock's price movements.

-H0B: Future stock price predictions can not be improved by including news article sentiment about this stock as a predictor
+H0B: Future stock price predictions can not be improved by including news article sentiment about this stock as a predictor.

 ### Summary of Research